Sign up to our Newsletter

 $16,957

-With an acceptance rate of over 55%, Southern Illinois University School of Law is one of the easiest law schools to enter the U.S. Although it has a high acceptance rate, the school receives applications from applicants with somewhat competitive GPAs t o get into law school and LSAT scores.
+With an acceptance rate of over 56%, Southern Illinois University School of Law is one of the easiest law schools to enter the U.S. Although it has a high acceptance rate, the school receives applications from applicants with somewhat competitive GPAs to get into law school and LSAT scores.

-The average GPA and LSAT scores are 3.35 and 150, making acceptance into the school easy but guaranteed.
+The median GPA and LSAT scores of the first-year 2024 class were 3.38 and 148, making acceptance into the school easy.
 The school's full-time in-state tuition fee is $16,957 per year.

 3. Charleston School of Law